salmabassem/Methylation_Classifier/README.md

-# Random Forest Classifier on our Methylation i-PLEX 42 CpGs to classify Epitypes
+# Random Forest Classification of AML Epitypes Using Methylation iPLEX 42-CpG Profiles

 This repository contains an end-to-end analysis and reproducible workflow for retraining a **Random Forest (RF)** classifier on mixed AML epitypes, treating **PBMC** as the 14th epitype.
 For more information about the epitypes please read our publication: **"DNA methylation epitypes highlight underlying developmental and disease pathways in acute myeloid leukemia"**